On-Demand Continuing Education Course Offerings

 Hiring mistakes can be costly.
 The wrong candidate can literally ruin your business and your reputation.
 If you’re seriously considering taking the next step to recruit and build a top real estate team, this course will help you prepare.

 Selling real estate in the mountain communities of Colorado is not always as straightforward as it would seem nor similar to residential or commercial sales within urban and suburban areas.
 As a seller there are some nuances one should be aware of.
 This course will dive into some of the topics to consider when dealing with buyers and sellers in the mountain and ski areas.
 The primary focus will be on certain sections within the standard Contract to Buy & Sell Residential.
 Oftentimes details get overlooked when considering these types of sales and it's important to know this information so your client is protected.
 If you're looking to sharpen your skills on Colorado mountain contracts this class is for you.
 It is created for new and veteran agents alike.

 Contract to Buy and Sell - Line by Line

 The Contract to Buy and Sell is the single most important contract in a real estate brokers business.
 When a broker prepares the contract, they are essentially practicing law.
 Understanding what the contract provisions say, knowing how to prepare the contract and being able to explain the contract to clients is critical.

-This streamlined course reviews the Contract to Buy and Sell line by line for a step by step tutorial on properly completing and explaining the Colorado approved Contract to Buy and Sell Real Estate.
+This streamlined course reviews the Contract to Buy and Sell line by line for a step-by-step tutorial on properly completing the Colorado approved Contract to Buy and Sell Real Estate.

 Corresponding Forms to the CREC Contracts